Sai-Hlaing-Pon/Covid19-Tracker-In-Myanmar/README.md

-# Covid-Tracker-MM
-Covid-Tracker In Burmese Version With REACT-JS Project
+# Covid-Tracker In Burmese Version With REACT-JS Project

 This project was bootstrapped with Create React App.